RoboPalach/NinersX/README.md

 RewriteEngine On
 RewriteRule (.*) public/$1 [L]
 ```
-Its because wedos looking for index in /www but symfony index is in /www/public.
-You can edit default symfony index to route requests to this url but it's not necessary because Symfony index handles the same thing as wedos do.
+Its because wedos looking for index in /www/domains/<domain name> but symfony index is in /www/domains/<domain name>/public.

 Next open .htaccess in /public and delete/comment
 ```